Tamas-Gavlider/The-Hunger-Gamers/README.md

 * Create a community where gaming enthusiasts can come together.
 * Provide details of the upcoming events.
 * Offer delicious food.
-* Connect people through social network platforms
+* Connect people through social network platforms.

 ## Design